ianhecker/Cryptocurrency-Study/index.md

 Ethereum's first language for smart contracts was a Turing-complete language, Serpent.
 This language allows loops, which presents both benefits and drawbacks.
 Among drawbacks, chiefly is the potential for infinite loops.
 Because Ethereum contracts use "gas" as payment to miners for executing code, "gas" could run out via an infinite loop and error out the contract.
 This error would cause the caller to lose the subsequent gas [[9]](#references) [[1]](#references).

 ### Ethereum: Vyper
 The Ethereum project's language to succeed Serpent is a contract-oriented, open-source, "pythonic" language called Vyper.
 While Scilla focuses on mechanical formal verification of its semantics, Vyper seeks to be human-readable, with great difficulty in writing misleading or incorrect code.
 Readers of smart contracts are catered-to; they'll be able to understand Vyper code without much prior experience [[2]](#references).
-With support from the Ethereum project, Vyper will be compliable to EVM bytecode [[12]](#references).
+With support from the Ethereum project, Vyper will be compilable to EVM bytecode [[12]](#references).

 #### Vyper Principles
 + **Security**